JackDinn/tbtray/README.md

 **./tbtray.py**

 All you need to do is run ./tbtray.py then select your INBOX.msf files for your accounts.
-You might need to first remove any paths listed in the main profile box (select them and click remove) then find (or manually enter) the path to your Inbox.msf files in the top bar and click "add" to put them into your profile list box.
+Find (or manually enter) the path to your Inbox.msf files in the top bar and click "add" to put them into your profile list box.

 example of INBOX.msf :-